Whittier College Undergraduate Summer Courses

 This is a great opportunity for you to continue your Whittier education during the summer, at a fraction of the cost, from anywhere in the world.
 In addition, these courses may be used to satisfy Lib.
 Ed. and/or major/minor requirements.

-Members of Whittier College faculty and select adjunct instructors teach Summer Program courses.
+Members of Whittier College faculty teach Summer Program courses.
 All courses satisfy requirements for Whittier College academic credit and may be applied toward degree requirements.
 The maximum number of credits for which a student may register during the summer is 13.
 All courses are transcripted using semester credit hours.

 - Register using My.Whittier.edu, Registration tab, Add and Drop Classes link, unless otherwise noted.

 - Use the Registration Fee Assessment link at the bottom of the Add or Drop Classes page to see your balance due.

 - Use the Credit Card Payment link at the bottom of the Registration Fee Assessment page to pay your fees.
 Alternatively you may submit payment to the Business Office located in Mendenhall.

 Students Visiting from other Institutions

 - Complete an Application for Non-Degree Admission which is available at the Registrar’s Office front desk in Mendenhall.